 In the case of the Dillon Police Department, the online request form for police reports requires attachment of a driver’s license, state photo ID, or passport.

-How To Execute a Free Public Criminal History Check in Summit County
+How To Perform a Free Public Criminal History Check in Summit County

 Criminal records are generally public under Colorado open records laws.
 Some exceptions include records that have been sealed, juvenile records, and reports involving ongoing investigations.
 Also, crime victim identities and other sensitive information will be redacted.